Scotland Study Abroad Program at the University of Stirling

 Hallo agus fàilte!
 We're excited you're considering studying at the University of Stirling.
 As The

-Sunday Times Scottish University of the Year in 2009/2010, the University of Stirling offers a unique setting for students to immerse themselves in Scottish culture.
+The University of Stirling offers a unique setting for students to immerse themselves in Scottish culture.

 There are just a few specific form for this program that will need to be completed along with your IFSA-Butler application.
 The forms can be found under the Forms tab.

 What the University of Stirling has to offer